inactinique/jdh_review_policy/readme.md

 ## Bias

 There are many occasion where (unconscious) biases can be introduced in the peer review process.
 As the *Journal of Digital History* peer review policy is single blind, all reviewers should asked themselves if knowing the author(s), if their gender or origins might influence the writing of their review process.
-To avoid biases in your review, rooting all your affirmation / arguments on elements in the paper is key.
+To avoid biases in your review, rooting all your affirmation / arguments on elements from the paper is key.

 ## Confidentiality